aicadium-archive/terraform-modules-gcp/modules/vault/README.md

 # Vault

-Deploys a [Vault](https://www.vaultproject.io/) cluster on Kubernetes running on GCP.
+Deploys a [Vault](https://www.vaultproject.io/) cluster on Kubernetes running on GCP in an opinionated fashion.

 This module makes use of the this
 [incubator Helm Chart](https://github.com/helm/charts/tree/master/incubator/vault).